Saturday, July 5, 2025

 Mungai didn’t stumble onto this, it was a path paved by years of hush-hush testimony.
 An alumna of Alliance Girls High School with more than 15 years in journalism, she listened in alumni whatsapp threads, reunions, and casual dinner table convos.
 What began as soft murmurs became something heavier: recurring accounts of a teacher acting in ways that crossed every imaginable boundary.

 She followed one thread that cut deeper: around 2021, the teacher’s own church reported rumors of an extramarital affair with a former student.
 That allegation wasn’t just hushed, it was ignored, bypassed, protected by systems that looked away.
-And yet, he remained at the school… and in leadership circles.
-That detail ignited the probe .
+And yet, he remained at the school and in leadership circles.
+That detail ignited the probe.

 Mungai went quiet, her investigation didn’t begin with a spotlight.
 She reached out discreetly, connecting with five former students across different cohorts:

-Two spoke of non-consensual physical contact… while still in school.
+• Two spoke of non-consensual physical contact, while still in school.

-One described an unsolicited kiss, just weeks after graduation.
+• One described an unsolicited kiss, just weeks after graduation.

-The other two revealed emotionally manipulative relationships that teetered into physical territory, once the line between teacher and student blurred, control turned into coercion.
+• The other two revealed emotionally manipulative relationships that teetered into physical territory, once the line between teacher and student blurred, control turned into coercion.

 The pattern was unmistakable: emotional manipulation giving way to exploitation.
-A trusted figure wielded his power, and walls, both systemic and silent, allowed it .
+A trusted figure wielded his power, and walls, both systemic and silent, allowed it.

-Attempting Accountability … and Finding a Wall
+Attempting Accountability, But Finding a Wall

 When Mungai knocked on the school’s door, literally, their reply was swift.
 She visited the Principal in person, sat through an exclusive Board of Management meeting, and shared the allegations.